chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 **Primary Revenue: Platform Fees on Auto-Debit Contributions ONLY**
 - **Platform fee**: 1-2% of contribution amount (contributor pays)
-- **Applies to**: Auto-debit contributions ONLY (payments processed via Stripe/Paystack)
+- **Applies to**: Auto-debit contributions ONLY (payments processed via Stripe)
 - Revenue source: Every time someone uses auto-debit to contribute
-- Example: ₦5,000 auto-debit contribution → ₦50 platform fee (1%) → Your revenue: ₦50
+- Example: $50 auto-debit contribution → $0.50 platform fee (1%) → Your revenue: $0.50

 **NO Revenue from Manual Payments**
 - **Manual payments**: User pays directly to recipient's bank account (outside the app)
 - **No platform fee**: Payment didn't go through the app, so no fee can be collected
 - User just marks as "paid" in the app (they already paid outside)
-- Your revenue: ₦0 on manual payments (payment happened outside the app)
+- Your revenue: $0 on manual payments (payment happened outside the app)

 **NO Revenue from Withdrawals (Recommended)**
 - Withdrawal fees: Pass-through only (no platform fee)
-- Users pay: Provider fees only (₦10 Paystack, $0.25 Stripe)
+- Users pay: Provider fees only ($0.25 USD, €0.35 EUR, £0.25 GBP)
-- Your revenue: ₦0 on withdrawals (keep it user-friendly)
+- Your revenue: $0 on withdrawals (keep it user-friendly)

 **Revenue Summary:**
 - ✅ **Auto-debit contributions**: Platform fee (1-2%) = YOUR REVENUE